 Vehicles shall be parked only in designated areas unless otherwise approved in writing by the General Manager.
+No vehicles shall be left unattended on the Ramp area.

 Vehicles shall not be parked or stopped so as to obstruct Aircraft, Vehicles, or pedestrians; within 15 feet of a fire hydrant or within a fire lane within 3 feet of either side of a security fence; and in violation with applicable signage and postings.